WVUHPC/2019-Intro-HPC/_episodes/06-compile.md

 ## MPI

 MPI is a library for distrubuted parallel computing.
-Today is the library of choice for solving large numerical problems on HPC clusters.
+Today it is the library of choice for solving large numerical problems on HPC clusters.

 This is a very minimal example of a code written using MPI